jonathanStrange0/zapier_sa_assessment/Questions.md

 So that you know, you must upgrade your plan to allow access to Zapier's static IP addresses to connect to your DB.
 You can test this in a trial of the Zapier Pro Plan, however, so there's no need for a commitment upfront.
 If you see the error `AppVersions using SQL Zero require static-ip pool types` when you attempt to connect to your database, it is because the static IP address is required, and you'll need the pro plan.

-The query you use might be something like:
+If you have a table of orders for an e-commerce business, and you wanted a summary of the past week's orders, the query you use might be something like:

 ```SQL
 SELECT
     COUNT(*) AS total_orders,